 A quick scan through my website and you will discover that one of my favourite flavour combinations is jalapeño peppers and cheddar cheese.
 I have used them in many different dishes.
 They go so well together and I just love spicy food, so jalapeño peppers are a big WIN for me.
+These cheddar jalapeno scones are the perfect way to bring this combination together for a delicious buttery biscuit recipe!

 Lately, I have discovered how amazing scones are and it seems that I am making a new batch of scones every week.
 They are ridiculously simple to make and they just taste incredible.